Skip to content

 In particular, Supplier will at the request of the Customer and in respect of the Customer Personal Data in so far as which the Supplier is acting as processor:

-b) promptly (and in any event within 48 hours of receipt) notify Customer if Supplier receives any complaint, notice or communication that relates directly or indirectly to the processing of Customer Personal Data by the Supplier as processor;
+2. promptly (and in any event within 48 hours of receipt) notify Customer if Supplier receives any complaint, notice or communication from any Regulator that relates directly or indirectly to the processing of Customer Personal Data by the Supplier as processor.
+Customer will handle all communications and correspondence with Regulators relating to Customer Personal Data;

-h) promptly provide reasonable assistance to the Customer in ensuring compliance with any obligations of Customer in respect of data protection impact assessments and prior consultation, including if applicable Customer’s obligations pursuant to Articles 35 and 36 of GDPR;
+8. promptly provide reasonable assistance to the Customer in ensuring compliance with any obligations of Customer in respect of data protection impact assessments and prior consultation, including if applicable Customer’s obligations pursuant to Articles 35 and 36 of GDPR and equivalent obligations under other applicable Data Protection Laws;

-k) The Customer shall reimburse the Supplier for any third party costs, expenses and any time reasonably incurred by the Supplier in connection with the fulfillment of the Supplier’s obligations under clause 5.3 (d), (e) and (h).
+Customer shall reimburse Supplier for any third-party costs, expenses and any time reasonably incurred (including internal overhead) by Supplier in connection with the fulfilment of the Supplier's obligations under clause 5.4.

 6. CONFIDENTIALITY